 Concert pianist Stanley Hummel and 7-year-old Andre O’Neil [the youngest contestant in the recent New York State Chess Championship Tournament] will play a chess match at 3 pm Sunday at the Albany Institute of History and Art. …..
 The chess game will be played next to the Cybis porcelain chess set which is part of the exhibition ‘The American Porcelain Tradition’ which remains at the Institute through Sept 29.
 The chess set is the original artists’ proofs [sic] which was commissioned by the White House for presentation to the Soviet Union from the United States at the 1972 Moscow Conference.

 After two to three years of travel, the set returned to the Cybis studio where it was stored until June 1978, at which time it was donated to the Smithsonian Institution.
 There was a presentation ceremony which was attended by Cybis representatives Frank Bader and Ida Julian.
 The set has remained at the SI’s National Museum of American History ever since, and has never been in a public exhibition.
-I am grateful to the Curator of the Museum for this detailed history of the chess set’s arrival.
-Photos of each individual chess piece can be seen on the by doing a search for Cybis on the Museum’s collections-search page.
+I am very grateful to the Curator of the Ceramics and Glass Collection for this detailed history of the chess set’s arrival.
+Photos of each individual chess piece can be seen by doing a search for Cybis on the Museum’s collections-search page.
 Unlike the Presidential-gift set, this one does not have a mahogany case but, instead, a utilitarian flat case into which the two ‘trays’ of pieces and the chessboard securely fit.